 Direction for the fennel and pear compote

-- Add the sliced fennel to a small sauce pan, cover with water (just enough to barely top it)
+- Add the sliced fennel to a small saucepan, and cover with water (just enough to top it barely).

-- Add the peeled pear dices and let cook until tender, about 15 more minutes
+- Add the peeled pear dice and cook until tender, about 15 more minutes.

-- Add the mix to a blender with a touch of olive oil, salt and pepper and blend
+- Add the mix to a blender with olive oil, salt and pepper and blend.

 Direction for the pickled fennel and marinated pear

-- Cut the fennel into fine slices and add a tad of apple vinegar, salt and pepper and reserve
+- Cut the fennel into fine slices, add apple vinegar, salt and pepper and reserve.

-- Cut the peeled pear into brunoise (small dices), add a touch of extra-virgin olive oil, salt and pepper and reserve in the fridge
+- Cut the peeled pear into brunoise (small dice), add a touch of extra-virgin olive oil, salt and pepper and reserve in the fridge.

 Directions for the Salmon Carpaccio

-- Add the salmon fillet in a plastic bag with the dry marinade (salt, sugar and dill)
+- Add the salmon fillet to a plastic bag with the dry marinade (salt, sugar and dill).

-- Rub it good, make sure it covers all the fish and reserve, skin side down, in the fridge for 24 hours (could be up to 48 hours), turning it mid-may
+- Rub it, ensure it covers all the fish and reserve, skin side down, in the fridge for 24 hours (could be up to 48 hours), turning it mid-may.

-- Once the first marinade is done, rinse off, in cold water, the excess of salt and sugar and pat dry the fish with a paper towel
+- Once the first marinade is done, rinse the excess salt and sugar in cold water and pat dry the fish with a paper towel.

-- Add to another clean plastic bag or sous-vide bag, add the wet marinade ingredients (olive oil, fresh dill and lime) and keep the air out of the plastic bag by submerging it in water and closing it or sous-vide it
+- Add to another clean plastic bag or sous-vide bag, add the wet marinade ingredients (olive oil, fresh dill and lime) and keep the air out of the plastic bag by submerging it in water and closing or sous-vide it.

-- When ready cut into fine slices and serve with the two way fennel-pear sides
+- Cut into fine slices and serve with the two-way fennel-pear sides.

 Serve with some extra rye bread.
 Enjoy!